Al-rimi/java/Custom-Classes/README.md

-# Custom Classes - Object-Oriented Programming in Java
+# Custom Classes - Object-Oriented Programming

 This repository contains a collection of Java programs designed to demonstrate Object-Oriented Programming (OOP) concepts.
 Each exercise focuses on creating and testing custom classes to represent real-world objects.
 The exercises cover basic principles of OOP, including encapsulation, constructors, methods, and object interaction.